CodePushGo/website/src/content/blog/en/do-capgo-work-for-cordova.md

 next_blog: ''
 ---

-If you're looking for a robust and modern app development platform, then Capacitor is the perfect solution.
-Unlike Cordova, which is an aging and outdated platform, Capacitor leverages the latest in native platform and language evolution to deliver the best possible user experience.
+If you're looking for a robust and modern app development platform, then React Native is the perfect solution.
+Unlike Cordova, which is an aging and outdated platform, React Native leverages the latest in native platform and language evolution to deliver the best possible user experience.

 Here are a few reasons why CodePushGo doesn't support Cordova: